 Perfection-basically, a form of Article 9 Nirvana.
 But don't get too excited.
-A perfected security interest should defeat the interest of a later filed/perfected judicial lien creditor, as well as later filed security interests.
-See UCC Section 9-317(a).
+A perfected security interest should defeat the interest of a judicial lien creditor.
+See Section 9-317(a).
 You might think, therefore, that a perfected security interest should be "bomb proof" because a Bankruptcy trustee using its status as a hypothetical lien creditor under the Strong Arm Power may not defeat it.
 However, a perfected security interest is far from "bomb proof."
-Even though perfected, a security interest might be either a preference or a fraudulent transfer.
+Even though perfected, a security interest might be either a preference or a fraudulent conveyance.
 Further, even if a security interest is perfected that does not mean that another security interest or other privileged party does not have priority.
 Priority will depend upon a variety of factors, including the timing of filing or perfection, the nature of the security interest, the method used to perfect and the nature of other parties claiming an interest in the collateral.
-At a very general level, the first in time is the first in right-but there are significant exceptions which you will learn about.

 Granting Clause-the operative or performative language in a security agreement that creates or provides for the security interest.
 "The Debtor hereby grants, creates, transfers, etc., a security interest in the Collateral to the Secured Party to secure repayment of the Secured Obligations."
-It is that simple-but be careful that "Collateral" is given an appropriately detailed definition as a super generic granting clause is unlikely to work.
-Can you identify the statutory basis which requires a certain amount of detail in a granting clause?